 Click on any of the above links to jump to a specific subject or continue reading to learn all about Wesbrook Village and its various festivals and events.

 Wesbrook Village at the University of British Columbia

 Wesbrook Village is a popular mixed-use community at the University of British Columbia (UBC).
 The neighbourhood features park space, playgrounds, a community centre and about two dozen shops and restaurants.
 It’s a walkable, bike-friendly, pet-friendly and family-friendly little town centre.

 Located near the corner of Wesbrook Mall and West 16th Avenue, Wesbrook Village is in the south-central part of the UBC Campus.
 It’s just a few blocks south of the Thunderbird Park athletic field and halfway between the UBC Botanical Garden and the western edge of Pacific Spirit Regional Park.

 Norman Mackenzie Square is located at 3378 Wesbrook Mall.
-That’s where you’ll find the BierCraft restaurant and pub, Virtuous Pie, the Doughgirls Bakeshop and a couple of other popular places to eat and drink.
+That’s where you’ll find the BierCraft restaurant and pub, Virtuous Pie, the Doughgirls Bakeshop and other popular places to eat and drink.
 Wesbrook Community Centre is also nearby at 3335 Webber Lane.

 Wesbrook Village Events

 Wesbrook Village hosts various events at different times of the year.

 In the summer there are both indoor and outdoor movies on various dates.
 Live music and entertainment are performed at Norman MacKenzie Square too (or at least that has been the case in recent years).